skwong25/cat-api/README.md

 # Cat API #

-# A REST API using ExpressJS#
+# A REST API using ExpressJS

-A data repository to manage information about cats and breeds via the HTTP request-response cycle.
+A data repository to manage information about cats and pedigree breeds via the HTTP request-response cycle.

 # Getting Started #

+If npm is not yet installed (run 'npm -v' in Terminal to check), run 'npm install' to install.
-Run 'npm start' on Terminal.
+Run 'npm start' on Terminal to start the server.

-Access via web browser at ???
+See section [How To Use](HowTo) to begin sending http requests.
+See section [Tests](HowToTest) for how to run test suites.

 ## Motivation

-To create an API with full CRUD functionality to put knowledge of **Javascript** and the **ExpressJS** framework into practice.
+To create an API with full CRUD functionality to put knowledge of [Javascript](https://www.javascript.com/) and the [ExpressJS](https://expressjs.com/) framework into practice.
-It provided the opportunity to use the **mocha** framework, **jest** and **supertest** library for writing unit and integration tests.
+It provided the opportunity to use the [mocha](https://mochajs.org/) framework, [jest](https://jestjs.io/) and [supertest](https://www.npmjs.com/package/supertest) library for writing unit and integration tests.

-It helped me to develop my **github** workflow for better management of *branches* and *pull requests*, to enable separation of concerns for easier review and working.
+It helped me to develop my [github](https://github.com/) workflow for better management of *branches* and *pull requests*, to enable separation of concerns for easier review and working.

 ## Code Style